-Shearman & Sterling has expanded its Litigation and Leveraged Finance practices with the addition of six partners in New York – Litigation partners Joseph J. Frank, Matthew L. Craner, and Agnès Dunogué and Leveraged Finance partners Ronan Wicks, Patrick Flanagan, and Jason White.
+Shearman & Sterling has expanded its Litigation and Leveraged Finance practices with the addition of three partners in New York – Litigation partners , Matthew L. Craner, and Agnès Dunogué and Leveraged Finance partner Ronan Wicks.
 All were formerly partners with Orrick.

-Matthew L. Craner worked with Mr. Frank at their prior firm as Deputy Chair of the firm's Securities Litigation & Regulatory Enforcement practice.
+Matthew L. Craner worked as Deputy Chair of the firm's Securities Litigation & Regulatory Enforcement practice at his prior firm.
 He focuses on M&A, securities, accounting, and complex corporate and business matters, including enforcement actions and internal corporate investigations.
 Mr. Craner has extensive experience representing financial institutions, including investment banks, private equity funds and hedge funds, and accounting firms, directors, and senior management in shareholder class actions, derivative suits, and other complex commercial litigation, as well as investigations and proceedings before the SEC and other government and regulatory agencies.
-As noted above, Mr. Craner is a core member of a partner team led by Mr. Frank representing major financial institutions in high-profile mortgage-backed securities litigations and will be a key player in the coverage of these and other financial institutions.
+As noted above, Mr. Craner is a core member of a partner team representing major financial institutions in high-profile mortgage-backed securities litigations and will be a key player in the coverage of these and other financial institutions.

 Agnès Dunogué concentrates on securities litigation, complex commercial litigation, and appellate work.
 Ms. Dunogué has represented investment banks, corporates, directors, and officers in numerous securities matters in state and federal courts.
 Her experience also includes advising clients on matters related to mergers and acquisitions, as well as investigations by the SEC and New York Stock Exchange.
 Prior to entering private practice, Ms. Dunogué clerked for Judge Robert Sack of the United States Court of Appeals for the Second Circuit and Judge Kimba Wood of the United States District Court for the Southern District of New York.
 She is also a core member of the partner team representing major financial institutions in high-profile mortgage-backed securities litigations and will be a key player in the coverage of these and other financial institutions.

-Mr. Craner added, “We expect joining Shearman to allow us to take our practices to the next level and be a part of a vibrant team of financial institutions-focused litigators.”
+Mr. Craner said, “We expect joining Shearman to allow us to take our practices to the next level and be a part of a vibrant team of financial institutions-focused litigators.”

 Ms. Dunogué added, “We are thrilled to be joining such a stellar and respected firm.
 We look forward to working together to build on its success.”